stephencookdev/react-t-shirt-forms/examples/README.md

 [demo]() / [code](./groups)

-A common pattern in building forms is for the form itself to be split into sections.
+A common pattern in building forms is to split the form itself into sections.

 T-Shirt Forms provides a `group` syntax to help you describe these sections.